 The college operates on a semester calendar with two 16-week semesters beginning in August and January and a shorter summer session beginning in May.
+View online or via pdf at https://centralaz.edu/academics/academic-calendar/

 Tuition Refunds

 Regular semester-length classes: 100% of tuition fees will be refunded for a regular semester-length class if the official withdrawal is made prior to the "Last Day of Semester Registration".
 90% of the tuition fees will be refunded for a regular semester-length class if the official drop is made within the official Drop/Add period (please refer to the academic calendar for specific dates).
 There are no refunds for classes dropped after the official Drop/Add period ends.